 This case is real, reported last week in the journal Oncology Times.

 Although the three-decade time interval is unusual, the phenomenon of cancer returning after successful initial treatment is all too common.
 Roughly 25% of women with HER2-positive breast cancer will experience a recurrence of their disease following surgery and chemotherapy.
 For lung cancer patients the numbers are worse — 50% will see their cancer come back.

-“From the time a tumor begins to form until it is surgically removed, it is shedding tumor cells into the body,” says Joan Massagué, Director of the Sloan Kettering Institute and Head of Memorial Sloan Kettering’s Center for Metastasis Research.
+“From the time a tumor begins to form until it is surgically removed, it is shedding tumor cells into the body,” says Joan Massagué, Director of the Sloan Kettering Institute and Executive Director of the Alan and Sandra Gerry Metastasis and Tumor Ecosystems Center at Memorial Sloan Kettering.
 “Most of these cells die, but a few may not.”

 These stragglers can go into hiding, only to flare up later somewhere else — a phenomenon termed latent (or dormant) metastasis.

 In a paper published today in Cell, Dr. Massagué and colleagues describe how they created a new model to understand latent metastasis and used it to uncover — for the first time — the mechanisms that underlie cancer’s stealth mode.